Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Method

 \subsection{Adaptive Patch Encoder (APE)}

-The EDP produces variable-length patches where both patch count $\hat{p}$ and individual lengths vary across samples (patch mask $M$).
+The EDP produces variable-length patches where both patch count and individual lengths vary across samples.
 As shown in Fig. \ref{fig:full_arch}(B), the APE converts these heterogeneous patches into fixed-size representations suitable for transformer processing while preserving temporal information.
 When handling variable patches, we ensure batch processing compatibility by padding sequences to the maximum patch count within each batch and applying attention masks to handle variable patch lengths during cross-attention operations.

 \textbf{Architecture Design.} Our encoder employs a two-stage approach.
 First initial dimensionality reduction via pooling (from time-point embeddings to initial patch embeddings), followed by iterative cross-attention refinement.
-This design is inspired by the Perceiver architecture \citep{jaegle2021perceiver} and Byte Latent Transformer \citep{pagnoni2025byte}, but specialized for temporal patch aggregation.
+This design choice is inspired by the Perceiver architecture \citep{jaegle2021perceiver} and Byte Latent Transformer \citep{pagnoni2025byte}, due to their demonstrated performance on language and image data.

-\textbf{Initial Patch Embedding.} We first obtain the time-point embedding $h_0$ for the entire sequence with length $L$ through an Embedding Layer $E \in \mathbb{R}^{V \times d_t}$ over the same Vocabulary and Tokenizer used in the Entropy Model.
-For each variable-length patch $p_j$, we generate initial patch representations via max pooling: $P_{0,j} = \text{MaxPool}(E_f(p_j))$, where $E_f$ represents the time-point embedding function.
-Max pooling captures salient temporal features while providing translation invariance within patches.

-\textbf{Cross-Attention Refinement.} We refine patch representations using cross-attention, where patch embeddings serve as queries and time-point embeddings act as keys and values.
-For layer $n$: